videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ## Call Quality

 If we look at the video quality from the user's perspective, a good video quality can be defined as smooth and clear video, along with a crystal clear audio.
-If the same is viewed from the developer's perspective, a good video quality can be determined as a high resolution, high framerate video with minimal latency along with a high bitrate audio with minimal audio loss.
+If the same is viewed from the developer's perspective, a good video quality can be determined as a high resolution, high frame rate video with minimal latency along with a high bitrate audio with minimal audio loss.

 ## Factors affecting Quality

-When it comes to measuring the video and audio quality of a call, there are multiple variables to consider and the most common factors which affect the video and audio quality are:
+When it comes to measuring the video and audio quality of a call, there are multiple variables to consider, and the most common factors which affect the video and audio quality are:

 ### `1.
 Network Bandwidth`

-- Network bandwidth is a measurement of a user's network capability to how large data can be receive and send.
+- Network bandwidth is a measurement of a user's network capability to how large data can be received and send.
-- If the bandwidth is low at participant side, he/she is likely to get pixeleted or frozen video along with robotic voice or minor breaking in the audio.
+- If the bandwidth is low at participant side, he/she is likely to get pixelated or frozen video along with robotic voice or minor breaking in the audio.
-- Frequent change in the network providers can also result in high fluctuation of the internet bandwidth which can also result in poor quality video.
+- Frequent change in the network providers can also result in high fluctuation of the internet bandwidth, which can also result in poor quality video.

 ### `2.
 Latency`